kexiZeroing/kexiZeroing.github.io/src/posts/js-prototype-class-proxy.md

 ```

 ### Class inheritance
 A class can extend another class or extend traditional function-based "classes".
 The `super` keyword is used to reference the parent class.
 Private fields are not inherited by subclasses.
-To fix this, you can add a getter method to the Parent class that returns the value of the private field.
+To fix this, you can add a getter method to the parent class that returns the value of the private field.

 ```js
 class Square extends Polygon {